deors/workshop-pipelines/readme.md

 Now that Jenkins and SonarQube are both configured, let's add a stage to the pipeline to execute code inspection with SonarQube.
 SonarQube analysis includes static security vulnerability analysis, as well as additional analysis provided by third-party tools (enabled through plugins) such as PMD or SpotBugs.
 Additionally, any compound quality gate defined in SonarQube for the technology or project will also be checked and will cause the build to stop if not passed.

 Where should this stage be placed?
 This is a very good question.
-Some people recommends to run the code analysis after the unit tests and before packaging the application.
+Some people recommend to run the code analysis after the unit tests and before packaging the application.
 This is a good general approach but it has a disadvantage: quality gates cannot use integration test results (e.g., the code coverage gathered after Selenium tests are executed).

 Considering that, I recommend to put this stage after integration & performance tests, and before the container image is promoted to 'GA' status.